 Dozens of these services are available, each offering something a little different.

-With Datanyze, you can look up someone’s email while you browse LinkedIn or any company website.
+With Datanyze, you can look up someone’s email while you browse contact info on LinkedIn or any company website.
 This means you can find accurate contact information without breaking out of your sales workflow.

 Our Chrome extension can also provide direct dial phone numbers and other useful information, covering 120 million professionals.